 As a result, she established a lovely landscaped garden area adjacent to the house, similar to the British style to which she was accustomed.
 The floral varieties planted then are still featured today and a large shade tree beckons during spring and summer.

-A tour of the library reveals many volumes of the multi-lingual book collection and artistic pieces that passed through the Adams family through four generations, beginning in the 18th century.
+A tour of the library reveals many volumes of the multi-lingual book collection and artistic pieces that passed through four generations of the family, beginning in the 18th century.

-According to the National Park Service website, John Adams collected 3,000 books for his library during his lifetime.
+According to the National Park Service website, Adams collected 3,000 books for his library during his lifetime.
 Today, approximately 10% of the Stone Library’s collection belonged to John Adams and the rest belonged to his son, John Quincy Adams.

 Read https://www.nps.gov/adam/planyourvisit/index.htm for more information.

-This is the first stop on the Massachusetts Trail Part 1!
+This is the first stop on the Massachusetts Author Adventures Trail Part 1!